 Visit to Verona, the beautiful and romatic city of Romeo and Juliet, and the Garda Lake, that has have charmed Italian and foreign visitors for centuries.

-- from April to October on Tuesday too
+Availability: all year on Fridays, from April to October also on Tuesdays

-Departure: Foro Bonaparte n.
-76, at the corner with Via Cusani
+Departure and Drop Off Point: Offices of Zani Viaggi Srl, Foro Bonaparte 76, at the corner with Via Cusani, in Milan

 Sit back and relax as your bus leaves the city of Milan, driving towards the north east, along the foothills of the majestic Alps.
 After a trip of about two hours, you'll arrive in Verona where your guide will take you on a visit to some of the main sites of this magnificent city, which was inscribed on the UNESCO World Heritage List.